kedacore/test-tools/e2e/images/metrics-api/README.md

 # KEDA Sample for Metrics API

-A simple Docker container written in **go** that will expose metrics.
+A simple Docker container written in **go** that will expose a metric value.
 This metrics will be used with for a KEDA scaler [Metrics APi](https://keda.sh/docs/latest/scalers/metrics-api/)

 ```
-$ curl http:localhost:8080/api/value
+$ curl -X GET http:localhost:8080/api/value
 ```
 Sample response:
 ```